tapptitude/TTInputVisibilityController/README.md

 ### Add the controller directly to your view

-You can add the keyboardVisibilityController to the view proerty of any ViewController.
+You can add the keyboardVisibilityController to the view property of any ViewController.

 ```swift
 override func viewDidLoad() {